infotroph/efrhizo/efrhizo-log.md

 Updating install/run instructions per suggestions from David LeBauer: Have Make generate a tmp directory if it doesn't exist already, list all dependencies in README, document the steps of the analysis.

 Also, fixed some stray commas in `rawdata/censorframes2012.csv`.

+## 2016-11-15

+Working toward a formal analysis of prior sensitivity.
+First step: rewrite to pass priors as data rather than hard-coding them in the model.
+While I'm at it, rewrote prior assignments that were within a loop over crops, e.g. `for(c in 1:C){b_depth[c] ~ normal(-1, 5);}` as vectors (`b_depth ~ normal(b_depth_prior_m, b_depth_prior_s)`).
+Last time I revisited these I was still confused by the sampling notation and thought I needed to assign them separately to make sure each crop's prior was "drawn separately from the distribution."
+To convince myself this was wrong, I had to consider the equivalent incrementation syntax, which is what Stan is doing under the hood: `target += normal_lpdf(b_depth | -1, 5)` makes it clear we're just computing a log density that depends only on the current value of b_depth.

+Edited extractfits.R to save prior list into same CSV as posterior parameter estimates.
+Used the change to refactor the rest of the parameter saving code -- now uses a dplyr pipeline for easier reshaping and stores crop and parameter names in separate columns.
+This should make it much easier to improve the parameter intervals figure (`stanfit-params.png`) when I get to that.